-Sections 3 and 4: Sales and Use Tax on Prewritten Computer Software Accessed Remotely

-Under current law, the retail sale of tangible personal property - including prewritten software - is subject to the sales and use tax.
+Sections 3 and 4: Sales and Use Tax on Prewritten Computer Software Accessed Remotely Under current law the retail sale of tangible personal property, including prewritten software, is subject to the sales and use tax.
 However, Act 51 (2015) created an exemption for prewritten software accessed remotely, otherwise known as cloud software.

 Sections 3 and 4 would repeal the exemption and subject sales of these programs to the 6% Vermont sales and use tax.
-The repeal of the exemption would primarily apply the sales tax to Software as a Service (SaaS) cloud applications and custom software or IT services would continue to be exempt.
+The repeal of the exemption would primarily apply to Software as a Service (SaaS) cloud applications and would not apply to custom software or IT services.
 JFO estimates this would generate \$14.7 million in additional revenue in fiscal year 2025 and \$16.0 million annualized, beginning in fiscal year 2026.
 Revenue may increase year over year due to the strong projected growth in the cloud-based services market.